RDevCharles/install_node_mongodb_express/README.md

 ```

 - Close your terminal and open a new one.
-- Check to see if if Node was installed correctly.
+- Check to see if Node was installed correctly.

 ```sh
 node -v
 npm -v
 ```
 Our output for those commands should show us what versions of node and npm we have.
-If not lets assess.